forio/epicenter-js-libs/src/managers/scenario-manager/scenario-manager.md

 var sm = new F.manager.ScenarioManager({
 run: {
     model: 'mymodel.vmf'
-}
-});
+}});

-// The current is an instance of a Run Manager,
-// with a strategy which picks up the most recent unsaved run.
+// The current is an instance of a Run Manager,with a strategy which picks up the most recent unsaved run.
 // It is typically used to store the decisions being made by the end user. var currentRM = sm.current;

-// The Run Manager operation, which retrieves the current run. sm.current.getRun();
+// The Run Manager operation, which retrieves the current run. currentRM.getRun();
-// The Run Manager operation, which resets the decisions made on the current run. sm.current.reset();
+// The Run Manager operation, which resets the decisions made on the current run. currentRM.reset();
-// A special method on the current run,
-// which clones the current run, then advances and saves this clone
-// (it becomes part of the saved runs list).
+// A special method on the current run, which clones the current run, then advances and saves this clone (it becomes part of the saved runs list).
-// The current run is unchanged and can continue to be used
-// to store decisions being made by the end user. sm.current.saveAndAdvance();
+// The current run is unchanged and can continue to be used to store decisions being made by the end user. currentRM.saveAndAdvance();

-// The savedRuns is an instance of a Saved Runs Manager
-// (itself a variant of a Run Manager).
-// It is typically displayed in the project's UI as part of a run comparison table or chart. var savedRM = sm.savedRuns;
+// The savedRuns is an instance of a Saved Runs Manager (itself a variant of a Run Manager).
+It is typically displayed in the project's UI as part of a run comparison table or chart. var savedRM = sm.savedRuns;
 // Mark a run as saved, adding it to the set of saved runs. sm.savedRuns.save(run);